 Volunteers currently contribute 11,000 annual hours to our programs working alongside staff, interns, and fellow volunteers.

 Take some time to review the opportunities below and see what might be a good fit for you and your schedule.
 The next step will then be to fill out our online application for follow-up by the Volunteer Coordinator.
-Some opportunities require additional training and kick-off sessions throughout the year which will be discussed after applying.
+Some opportunities require additional training, background checks, and kick-off sessions throughout the year which will be discussed after applying.

 Questions before applying?
 Contact the Volunteer Coordinator, Christine Chessler-Stull, at Cmchess@umich.edu

 Education & U-M Students